-TMCC information assists the receiver in demodulating and decoding various information, including the system identification, the indicator of transmission-parameter switching, the start flag for emergency-alarm broadcasting, the current information, and the next information.
+TMCC information assists the receiver in demodulating and decoding various information including the system identification, the indicator of transmission-parameter switching, the startup control signal (the start flag for emergency-alarm broadcasting), the current information, the next information, etc.

-The current information represents the current hierarchical configuration and transmission parameters, while the next information includes the transmission parameters following switching.
+The current information represents the current hierarchical configuration and transmission parameters, while the next information includes the transmission parameters following configuration switching.
 Prior to the countdown for switching (see Section 3.15.6.2), the next information can be specified or changed at the desired time.
 However, no changes can be made during countdown.

-Tables 3-22 and 3-23 show the TMCC-information bit assignment and the transmission parameters included in next information, respectively.
+Tables 3-22 and 3-23 show the TMCC-information bit assignment and the transmission parameters included in current and next information, respectively.

-The phase-shift-correction value for connected segment transmission is control information for ISDB for terrestrial sound broadcasting (ISDB-TSB) that uses the same transmission system as ISDB-T. Of the 102 bits of TMCC information, 90 bits have been defined as of today.
+The phase-shift-correction value for connected segment transmission is control information for digital terrestrial sound broadcasting (ISDB- $T{SB}$ ) that uses the same transmission system as ISDB-T.

+Of the 102 bits of TMCC information, 90 bits have been defined as of today.
 The remaining 12 bits are reserved for future expansion.
-For operation, all these bits are stuffed with 1s.
+For operation, all the reserved bits are stuffed with "1"s.